hpcng/singularity-web/src/posts/new-site.md

 title: "New site is live!"
 ---

 It's alive!
-Check back soon for more news!
+Check back soon for more exciting news!